Privacy policy

 - Right to object (Article 21 GDPR)

-If you believe that the processing of your data violates data protection law or your data protection rights have otherwise been violated in any way, you can contact the Federal Commissioner for Data Protection and Freedom of Information (BfDI).
+If you believe that the processing of your data violates data protection law or that your data protection rights have otherwise been violated, you can contact the Federal Commissioner for Data Protection and Freedom of Information (BfDI) wenden.

-In the following data protection declaration we inform you whether and how we evaluate data from your visit to this website.
-The evaluation of the collected data is usually anonymous and we cannot draw any conclusions about your person from your behavior on this website.
+In the following privacy policy, we inform you about whether and how we evaluate data from your visit to this website.
+The evaluation of the collected data is usually anonymous, and we cannot draw conclusions about your person from your behavior on this website.

-You can find out more about the possibilities of objecting to this evaluation of visit data in the following data protection declaration.
+Learn more about ways to object to this evaluation of visit data in the following privacy policy.

 TLS encryption with https

-We use https to transmit data securely on the Internet (data protection through technology design Article 25 paragraph 1 GDPR).
-By using TLS (Transport Layer Security), an encryption protocol for secure data transmission on the Internet, we can ensure the protection of confidential data.
-You can recognize the use of this protection of data transmission by the small lock symbol in the top left corner of the browser and the use of the https scheme (instead of http) as part of our Internet address.
+We use https to transmit data securely over the internet (data protection through technical design) Article 25 paragraph 1 GDPRBy using TLS (Transport Layer Security), an encryption protocol for secure data transmission on the Internet, we can ensure the protection of confidential data.
+You can recognize the use of this data transmission security by the small padlock symbol in the top left of the browser and the use of the https scheme (instead of http) as part of our internet address.

-We use Google Fonts on our website.
-These are the “Google fonts” from Google Inc. The company Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible for all Google services in Europe.
+On our website, we use Google Fonts.
+These are the "Google fonts" from the company Google Inc. For the European region, the company Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible for all Google services.

-You do not need to register or enter a password to use Google fonts.
+For using Google Fonts, you do not need to sign up or set a password.
 Furthermore, no cookies are stored in your browser.
-The files (CSS, typefaces/fonts) are requested via the Google domains fonts.googleapis.com and fonts.gstatic.com.
-According to Google, requests for CSS and fonts are completely separate from all other Google services.
-If you have a Google account, you don't have to worry about your Google account data being transmitted to Google while using Google Fonts.
-Google records the use of CSS (Cascading Style Sheets) and the fonts used and stores this data securely.
-How the data storage looks exactly, we will look at in detail.
+The files (CSS, fonts) are requested via the Google domains fonts.googleapis.com and fonts.gstatic.com.
+According to Google, the requests for CSS and fonts are completely separate from all other Google services.
+If you have a Google account, you do not need to worry about your Google account data being transmitted to Google while using Google Fonts.
+Google collects the usage of CSS (Cascading Style Sheets) and the fonts used and securely stores this data.
+We will take a closer look at how exactly the data storage works.

 What are Google Fonts?

-Google Fonts (formerly Google Web Fonts) is a directory of over 800 fonts that Google makes available to its users free of charge.
+Google Fonts (formerly Google Web Fonts) is a directory with over 800 fonts that Google provides to its users for free.

 Why do we use Google Fonts on our website?

-Google stores requests for CSS assets for one day on its servers, which are mainly located outside the EU.
-This enables us to use the fonts using a Google style sheet.
-A style sheet is a template that you can use to quickly and easily change the design or font of a website, for example.
+Google stores requests for CSS assets on its servers for one day, which are mainly located outside the EU.
+This allows us to use Google's stylesheet to access fonts.
+A stylesheet is a template that allows you to easily and quickly change the design or font of a website.

 The font files are stored by Google for one year.
-Google is thus pursuing the goal of fundamentally improving the loading time of websites.
-When millions of websites refer to the same fonts, they are cached after the first visit and immediately reappear on all other websites visited later.
+Google aims to improve the loading time of websites in general.
+When millions of websites refer to the same fonts, they are cached after the first visit and appear immediately on all other subsequently visited websites.
 Sometimes Google updates font files to reduce file size, increase language coverage, and improve design.

 How can I delete my data or prevent data storage?

-The data that Google stores for a day or a year cannot simply be deleted.
+Those data that Google stores for a day or a year cannot be deleted easily.
 The data is automatically transmitted to Google when the page is accessed.
-In order to be able to delete this data prematurely, you must contact Google Support at https://support.google.com/?hl=de&tid=311192649.
-In this case, you only prevent data storage if you do not visit our site.
+In order to delete this data prematurely, you must contact Google support. https://support.google.com/?hl=de&tid=311192649 Contact us.
+In this case, you can only prevent data storage by not visiting our site.

-Unlike other web fonts, Google allows us unlimited access to all fonts.
-So we have unlimited access to a sea of fonts and thus get the best out of our website.
-You can find more about Google Fonts and other questions at https://developers.google.com/fonts/faq?tid=311192649.
-Although Google addresses data protection issues there, it does not contain really detailed information about data storage.
-It is relatively difficult to get really precise information about stored data from Google.
+Unlike other web fonts, Google allows us unrestricted access to all fonts.
+We can therefore have unlimited access to a sea of fonts and get the most out of our website.
+More about Google Fonts and other questions can be found at https://developers.google.com/fonts/faq?tid=311192649.
+While Google does address data protection issues, detailed information about data storage is not included.
+It is relatively difficult to obtain precise information from Google about stored data.

 EMBEDDED SOCIAL MEDIA ELEMENTS PRIVACY POLICY

 By visiting pages that display these elements, data is transferred from your browser to the respective social media service and stored there.
-We have no access to this data.
+We do not have access to this data.

-The following links take you to the pages of the respective social media services, where it is explained how they handle your data:
+The following links will take you to the pages of the respective social media services where it is explained how they handle your data:

 - Twitter privacy policy: https://twitter.com/de/privacy

-We use selected Facebook tools on our website.
+We use selected tools from Facebook on our website.
 Facebook is a social media network operated by Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2 Ireland.
-These tools allow us to offer you and people who are interested in our products and services the best possible offer.
-Below we provide an overview of the various Facebook tools, what data is sent to Facebook and how you can delete this data.
+With the help of these tools, we can offer you and people interested in our products and services the best possible offer.
+Below we provide an overview of the various Facebook tools, what data is sent to Facebook, and how you can delete this data.

 What are Facebook tools?